rohitkum549/FlyWay_Phase2_Project/README.md

 # The website needs to have the following features:

-● A search form in the homepage to allow entry of travel details, like the date of travel, source, destination, and the number of persons.
+1.A search form in the homepage to allow entry of travel details, like the date of travel, source, destination, and the number of persons.
-● Based on the travel details entered, it will show the available flights with their ticket prices.
+2.Based on the travel details entered, it will show the available flights with their ticket prices.
-● Once a person selects a flight to book, they will be taken to a register page where they must fill in their personal details.
+3.Once a person selects a flight to book, they will be taken to a register page where they must fill in their personal details.
-In the next page, they are shown the flight details of the flight that they are booking, and the payment is done via a dummy payment gateway.
+4.In the next page, they are shown the flight details of the flight that they are booking 5.And the payment is done via a dummy payment gateway.
-On completion of the payment, they are shown a confirmation page with the details of the booking.
+6.On completion of the payment, they are shown a confirmation page with the details of the booking.

 # For the above features to work, there will be an admin backend with the following features: